Qiskit/rustworkx/docs/source/api.rst

             ``(parent, child, obj)`` to attach to the graph. ``parent`` and ``child`` are integer indexes describing where an edge should be added, and obj is the python object for the edge data.

         :returns indexes: A list of int indexes of the newly created edges
         :rtype: list

+   .. py:method:: add_edges_from_no_data(self, obj_list):
+        Add new edges to the dag without data.

+        :param list obj_list: A list of tuples of the form ``(parent, child)`` to attach to the graph. ``parent`` and ``child`` are integer indexes describing where an edge should be added.
+Unlike :meth:`add_edges_from` there is no data payload and when the edge is created None will be used.

+        :returns indexes: A list of int indexes of the newly created edges
+        :rtype: list